Demiladepy/vswap/README.md

 - **AI-driven Sales Predictions** for better decision-making.
 - **Integration with Accounting Software.**

-Mona App aims to empower SMEs with smart sales tracking at an affordable price! 🎉
+VSwap aims to empower SMEs with smart sales tracking at an affordable price! 🎉